learn-co-curriculum/phase-0-macos-env-system/README.md

 ### Action Item

-1. Open the Apple Developer Download webpage (https://developer.apple.com/download/more/?=command%20line%20tools%20for%20xcode%2012)
+1. Open the [Apple Developer Download webpage][] (https://developer.apple.com/download/more/?=command%20line%20tools%20for%20xcode%2012)
 2. Look for a description of "Command Line Tools for XCode 12"
 3. Look for a release date of September 17, 2020
 4. Click the "+" symbol to see more information about the download
 5. Click "Command Line Tools for XCode 12.dmg" to download
 6. When the download is finished, click on the file to install

+[Apple Developer Download webpage]: https://developer.apple.com/download/more/?=command%20line%20tools%20for%20xcode%2012

 ### Check Your Work